ChengqiLiu/MyArticles/README.md

 # MyArticles
-All kinds of articles written in Shanghaitech University, including course papers and some essays.
+All kinds of my articles written in Shanghaitech University, including course papers and some essays.